 Nothing in the world lasts forever.
 So, when it is time to change the batteries in your golf cart, you must be aware of the signs.

-A golf cart battery typically takes an entire night to fully charge.
+A golf cart battery typically takes an entire night to charge fully.
 However, if the golf cart’s battery takes longer to charge than in the meantime, it is time to replace your battery.

 Furthermore, the carts are not powerful enough to traverse the enormous hills.
 However, if your cart is having difficulty navigating slight knolls, it is necessary to change the batteries.